davidmdavis/docusign-ios-sdk/README.md

 License
 ----------

-The DocuSign iOS SDK is licensed under the [DOCUSIGN API SDK LICENSE](LICENSE).
+The DocuSign iOS SDK is licensed under the [DOCUSIGN Mobile iOS SDK LICENSE](LICENSE).